hujhax/austin-improv-wiki/The Institution Theater Awards.md

+---
+description: "The annual awards given out by The Institution Theater for..."
+image: "File/TylerAward.jpg"
+---
 **The Institution Theater Awards** are the annual awards given out by [[Theatres/The Institution Theater|The Institution Theater]] for excellence in performance, filmmaking, and contributions to the Institution community.

 ![[TylerAward.jpg|[Tyler Reece Booker](Tyler%20Reece%20Booker) accepts a TITie at [The 2013 Institution Theater Awards](The%202013%20Institution%20Theater%20Awards)]]